krisstynicole/practice-codes/README.md

-Here is this Repository, you will find some practice problems that I solved.
+In this Repository, you will find some practice problems that I solved.
 I am new to coding and want to try to learn as much as I can and what best way to do that by solving some practice problems.